syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Quick-Access-Toolbar.md

 # Quick Access Toolbar

-The quick access toolbar provides easy access to the controls that are used frequently.
+`QuickAccessToolBar`**(QAT)** is a customizable bar that provides one click access to the most important and frequently used items.

 The visibility of this toolbar can be controlled using `QuickPanelVisible` property.

 {% tabs %}